 Research and development activities are ongoing in the industry to provide alternative and more efficient technologies to produce power.
 There are alternate technologies to supply electricity, most notably fuel cells, micro turbines, batteries, windmills and photovoltaic (solar) cells, the development of which are currently being subsidized and expanded by the State of New York, where we currently operate (as well as by state or local governments in areas where we may operate in the future), to address global climate change concerns.
-It is possible that technological advances will reduce the cost of alternative generation to a level that is equal to or below that of certain central station production.
-Also, as new technologies are developed and become available, the quantity and pattern of electricity usage by customers could decline, with a corresponding decline in revenues derived by generators.
+It is possible that technologies are developed and become available, the quantity and pattern of electricity usage by customers could decline, with a corresponding decline in revenues derived by generators.
 These alternative energy sources could result in a decline to the dispatch and capacity factors of our NY power plant.
 As a result of these factors, the value of our generation facilities could be significantly reduced.